Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 Duration: 3

 Congratulations!
 You've successfully performed data engineering tasks and trained a Linear Regression model to predict future ROI (Return On Investment) of variable advertising spend budgets across multiple channels including Search, Video, Social Media, and Email using Snowpark for Python and scikit-learn.
-And then you created a Streamlit application that uses that model to generate predictions on new budget allocations.
+And then you created a Streamlit application that uses that model to generate predictions on new budget allocations based on user input.

 ### What You Learned